harpertoken/xgboost-api/README.md

 # XGBoost API

-Flask-based API for XGBoost predictions with GPU/CPU support.
+Flask API for XGBoost ML predictions.

 ## What is this?